RENAISSANCE.

 the musings and sometimes portfolio of an Asian-American writer.

+The reinvention of “American Gladiators” is finally under way at NBC.
+The network is partnering with MGM Television and Reveille for a long-rumored modern update on the campy early-1990s classic.
 “This memorable series was once a worldwide phenomenon, and given its built-in appeal, we feel it’s time to reintroduce it to a new generation and take it to a heightened level of excitement for fans of all ages,” said Craig Plestis, executive VP, alternative programming, development and specials, NBC Entertainment.
 “The ‘Gladiator’ brand is unlike anything on television today, and is event programming at its biggest and best.”

 The new “Gladiators” will still have everyday weekend warriors competing against the show’s cast of athletes, but it will add “special effects, water skills and the latest technology,” according to the press release.
 Also, the show will chronicle the backstory of the competitors as they train for their match.